rcomrad/data/New folder/README.md

 There are three mods for the get request:

-1) /api/get/all/<database request> - returns all objects for given request
+1) /api/get/all/<string: data request> - returns all objects for given request

-2) /api/get/by_id/<database request>/<id> - returns an object with the specified ID
+2) /api/get/by_id/<string: data request>/<string: id> - returns an object with the specified ID

-3) /api/get/if/<database request>/<condition> - returns objects that match the specified criteria
+3) /api/get/if/<string: data request>/<string: condition> - returns objects that match the specified criteria

 ### data request rules - brackets